Penghu 1: Classification

-Gigantopithecus cf. G. blacki and Homo tsaichangensis have similar tooth morphology, suggesting related dietary choices and similar geographical range extensions.
-The discoveries of Gigantopithecus cf. G. blacki and Homo tsaichangensis also revealed that they both inhabited the Tegal-Penghu Biogeographic Province around 250 kya.
-McMenamin then forms the conclusion that because they lived in the same province and had access to the same food sources, they both had to adapt to a diet rich in bamboo and other surrounding vegetation to survive.
-McMenamin agrees with a potential explanation provided by Chang, that the Penghu 1 specimen represents a hominin which evolved from a gracile-jawed Homo erectus to better suit its environment, thus affording it to be classified as a separate species called Homo tsaichangensis.
-Chinese anthropologists Xinzhi Wu and Haowen Tong are not so eager in the adoption of a new species, tentatively assigning the mandible to archaic Homo sapiens, leaving open the possibility of elevating it to a distinct species should more fossils be discovered.
-In a 2015 paper, Lelo Suvad accepted the validity of the new species H. tsaichangensis.

-In 2019 Chen Fahu along with a group of co-authors presented a piece suspecting the Penghu 1 mandible to be a member of the hominid group Denisovans.
+In 2019, Chen Fahu along with a group of co-authors presented a piece suspecting the Penghu 1 mandible to belong to a Denisovan.
 This conclusion has been supported through its comparison with the Denisovan Xiahe mandible.
-The Xiahe mandible was discovered on the Tibetan Plateau and is dated to be about 160,000 years old.
+The Xiahe mandible was discovered on the Tibetan Plateau and is dated to be around 160,000 years old.
 The Xiahe specimen has similar dental morphology compared to Penghu 1.
 They share 4 distinct characteristics: their M2's are close in mesiodistal width, they both show the agenesis of the M3 molar, they have a similar unique M2 root structure which relates to modern Asian populations, and the P3 displays Tomes' root, which is rarely found in other fossil hominins.

+Wu & Bae (2024) assigned Penghu 1 to the new species Homo juluensis, as Xujiayao hominin, Xiahe mandible and Denisovans.

+A 2025 proteomic analysis study confirmed that the remains represented those of a male Denisovan.

+Paleoecology

+Other fossil animals trawled from Pleistocene aged Penghu Channel deposits include cave hyenas (Crocuta crocuta ultima), tigers, brown bears, raccoon dogs (Nyctereutes procyonoides), the extinct large elephant Palaeoloxodon huaihoensis, wild horses (Equus ferus), the extinct buffaloes Bubalus teilhardi and Bubalus youngi, Père David's deer (Elaphurus davidianus), deer belonging to the genus Cervus, pigs (Sus sp. perhaps the wild boar Sus scrofa), Chinese pond turtle, the Yangtze giant softshell turtle (previously under the synoynm Trionyx liupani) and Chinese alligator.
+At the time at which Penghu-1 lived, the Taiwan Strait was largely exposed as dry land due to the large amount of water locked up as terrestrial ice during glacial periods, with the now submerged landscape of the Penghu Channel is thought to have been a grassland crossed with river channels ultimately forming an extension of the Min River of mainland Fujian and rivers of western Taiwan.